InstructCoder: Instruction Tuning Large Language Models for Code Editing: Introduction

 \section{Introduction}

 Developers typically engage in a cyclic routine of writing and revising code.
-As a crucial element, automatic code editing could potentially enhance development efficiency significantly.
-However, the intricacy of this task has hampered substantial progress by deep learning models.
-This is attributable to the fact that code editing encapsulates diverse subtasks, such as code optimization, comment insertion, and bug fixing.
-Each of these diverse subtasks presents distinct challenges and requires unique capabilities to solve, thereby posing considerable hurdles for modeling.
+As a crucial element, code editing takes up a great portion of this process, encapsulating diverse sub-tasks such as code optimization, refactoring, and bug fixing, each posing distinct challenges.
+Automated code editing tools could substantially boost developer productivity by alleviating the burden of monotonous tasks.
+However, it remains an under-explored area, partly due to the lack of relevant data, hampering substantial progress by deep learning models.

-Recent development of large language models (LLMs) has made remarkable progresses in NLP, demonstrating strong few-shot and zero-shot abilities~\cite{brown2020GPT3,scao2022bloom,chowdhery2022palm,ouyang2022InstructGPT,2022ChatGPT,touvron2023llama}.
-Beyond text models, code LLMs have also elicited significant interest, highlighting their immense potential in code generation~\citep{nijkamp2023codegen2, chen2021codex, li2023starcoder}.
-Inspired by these advancements, we explore the proficiency of LLMs in editing code based on user instructions, for instance, ``add docstring to the function for clarity'', ``remove redundant code'', or ``refactor it into reusable functions''.
+Inspired by the recent advancements in LLMs~\cite{brown2020GPT3,chowdhery2022palm,ouyang2022InstructGPT,2022ChatGPT,touvron2023llama,2023GPT4} and Code LLMs~\citep{nijkamp2023codegen2, chen2021codex, li2023starcoder}, we explore the proficiency of LLMs in code editing tasks based on user instructions, for instance, ``add a docstring to the function for clarity'', ``remove redundant code'', or ``refactor it into reusable functions''.
+These tasks are distinctly different from code completion, which involves generating code to complete given code snippets or comments.
+Code editing requires the model to not only understand the existing code but also execute modifications that are in line with the given instructions, while seamlessly integrating with the context.
+For example, removing redundant code or refactoring a function should not affect the return value.

+To systematically evaluate LLMs for code editing, we created a novel benchmark named \mbox{\textbf{EditEval}}.
+It contains various types of code edits adapted from Github commits and existing datasets.
+Intriguingly, we found that open-source models yield unsatisfactory results, and even the most advanced proprietary LLMs struggle to solve these tasks.